norcalbiostat/AppliedStatistics_notes/docs/moderation_stratification.md

 There is a strong, positive, linear relationship (r=.87) between the flipper length and body mass of penguins when ignoring the species.
 This association is attenuated however within each species. _Gentoo_ and _Chinstrap_ still have strong correlations between flipper length and body mass, $r$=.70 and .64 respectively.
 However _Adelie_ species penguins only have a moderate correlation with $r=.45$.

 So does Species moderate the relationship between flipper length and body mass?
 Visually we see a difference, but it is likely not statisticaly significant.
-More on how to determine that in section \@ref(wald-test).
+More on how to determine that in section \@ref(general-F).

 ## Ex: Regression